MuntashirAkon/blog/_posts/2023-04-07-migrate-to-privacy.md

 provider just like E-Mails.
 In Android, you can achieve both using [DAVx⁵](https://github.com/bitfireAT/davx5-ose/).

-However, one of the biggest cloud service appears to be something people don't even know of: Web Browsers.
+However, one of the biggest cloud services appears to be something people don't even know of: Web Browsers.
 Both Google Chrome and Microsoft Edge use your respective account for synchronisation which means that it knows all your browsing history and timeline, and, thereby, knowing everything you do in the Internet.
 The easiest way to migrate is to use a privacy friendly browser.
-For Android, [Bromite](https://www.bromite.org/) is considered the best alternative to Google Chrome.
+For Android, [Cromite](https://www.cromite.org/) is considered the best alternative to Google Chrome.
 But for iOS, the only alternative at present is [Brave Browser](https://brave.com/).
 If you've used Firefox, you can continue using it, but be aware that Firefox, by default, is not a privacy-friendly